Xizhou, Dali: Architecture

+Food

 Unusual for China, the Bai people produce and eat Rushan cheese (乳扇) made from cow's milk and whey.
 Usually made in small batches and stretched out like a fan over parallel bamboo poles to dry in the sunlight, this cheese is eaten like a snack or used in cooking.
 It is also a main ingredient in the second course of the Three Course Tea ceremony.
 The Bai's cheese can be eaten fresh, dried, or fried and is usually served with a sweet sauce, sugar or rose jam.

 Erkuai (饵块) is a locally produced rice product bought as a brick and served as either flat strips or noodles.
 Traditionally, making erkuai was very labor-intensive and only manufactured in large groups for festivals, but with the introduction of machines the production process became efficient enough to produce large amounts of erkuai for cheap consumption, and it can now be found and purchased at Xizhou's market every day.

+Handicraft

 Tie-dye (扎染) is a specialty handicraft product produced in nearby Zhoucheng.
 The Bai people have been making tie dye fabric for generations with naturally rendered dye.

+Religion

-It's common to find a temple in Xizhou that hosts statues depicting gods and spirits from different religions coexisting harmoniously.
+It is common to find a temple in Xizhou that hosts statues depicting gods and spirits from different religions coexisting harmoniously.
 Even symbols from contradictory systems of belief like Confucianism and Taoism can be seen side by side, along with those from Buddhism and the Bai Benzhu (本主) folk religion.
 There is a small mosque in Xizhou in the Northwest corner, but even this place of worship has evidence of cultural exchange in its traditionally Bai architecture, much of which bears heavy Benzhu influence.